Dpdl-io/DpdlEngine/README.md

 The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) makes <ins>use of **AI generative code** to automatically generate and embed executable code and content or data</ins> by natural language descriptions contained inside Dpdl code.

-Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and foster research and development.
+Dpdl enables integration of different technologies seamlessly to leverage fast prototyping and foster research and development.